Markram71/Bitwig-Performance-Twister/docs/README.md

 * Changing modes via the left shift button (encoder #13): You need to click twice when changing the mode from the user mode into another mode.

 ## Acknowledgements
 I am very thankful to Jürgen Moßgräber (MOSS) for his support of the midi controller API.
 I am using several of his scripts for other controllers and the youtube videos on how to use the Bitwig controller API have been a tremendous help.
 I could not have implemented this without his contributions.
+Moreover, folks on KVR have been kind to answer my questions I post there.

 ## License